 The most common solution for database versioning is using a source control system.
 But it’s not the only possible solution.
 Database structure versions can be created even without having a source control system.

 Having a versioned database is not the end of the story.
 If all the differences between the database version 20190116 and the live database are needed to be seen, the version control system itself cannot provide this information.

 What scenarios can be used for database versioning without source control?

-- Create database backups regularly.
+Create database backups regularly.
 Restore the backup and extract the DDL scripts.
-This is actually not a solution, but the last resort you can use
+This is actually not a solution, but the last resort that can be used

 Generate a database DDL script every night.
-As you will have all DDL scripts at hand, all you have to do is find the right one and find the optimal way to deploy it.
-Do you have to drop and recreate the objects you are changing?
-Can you simply ALTER them?
+As all DDL scripts will be at disposal, all that needs to be done is to find the right one and find the optimal way to deploy it.
+Do the objects that will be changed need to be dropped and recreated?
+Can they be altered?

-- Creating database snapshots will take less disk space than database scripts, and can be scheduled and thus run automatically..
+- Creating database snapshots will take less disk space than database scripts, and can be scheduled and thus run automatically.
 A database snapshot is a binary file that contains only the database structure.
-When you need an older version of your database or a specific object, just open the snapshot, compare it to the live database and synchronize
+When an older version of a database is needed or a specific object, just open the snapshot, compare it to the live database and synchronize

 If the goal is to manage database schema changes in a simple way, the solutions above are not the answer